Many companies featured on Money advertise with us. Opinions are our own, but compensation and

 Pineapple

-Feel free to toss your dog small pieces of a freshly cut pineapple.
-They can eat the soft flesh of this tropical fruit, but not the core, rind or crown, which are inedible and may cause problems in the digestive system.
+Feel free to give your dog small pieces of freshly cut pineapple.
+They can eat the soft flesh of this tropical fruit but not the core, rind or crown, which are inedible and may cause problems in the digestive system.
 Pineapple's high water content also makes for a tasty frozen treat.
 That said, fresh pineapple is very high in sugar and best given in moderation.
-Avoid the sugary canned counterpart — even the ones that are packed in juice instead of syrup.
+Avoid the sugary canned counterpart — even those packed in juice instead of syrup.

 Oranges

-Most dogs don't crave the tart and bitter taste of citrus fruit.
-And though we prize oranges for their star nutrient, vitamin C, dogs don't really need to eat their vitamin C — their bodies already make the necessary amount.
+Most dogs don't crave the tart and bitter taste of citrus fruits.
+And though we prize oranges for their star nutrient, vitamin C, dogs don't need to eat their vitamin C — their bodies already make the necessary amount.

-If your pup really wants a bite of something citrusy, you can safely share a small piece of orange (peeled and seedless), but watch out for signs of an upset stomach.
-Too much orange can spike your dog's blood sugar level and the fruit's citric acid and fiber content may disrupt their digestion.
+If your pup wants a bite of something citrusy, you can safely share a small piece of orange (peeled and seedless), but watch out for signs of an upset stomach.
+Too much orange can spike your dog's blood sugar level, and the fruit's citric acid and fiber content may disrupt digestion.

 Ads by Money.
 We may be compensated if you click this ad.AdAds by Money disclaimer